Best Freeview Boxes And Recorders For UK TV In 2023

 Buying The Best Freeview Box: Things To Consider

-As you will see on our chart, the range of prices between the different Freeview Boxes is pretty wide – you can get a simple tuner for less than £40, and a known-brand box, with almost every possible feature, for £200 and upwards.
+As you will see on our chart, the range of prices between the different Freeview Boxes is pretty wide – you can get a very simple tuner for less than £30, and a known-brand box, with almost every possible feature, for £250 and upwards.
 How do you choose?

 First, ask yourself what you’re going to do with your Freeview Box.

-If you already have a TV with Freeview, but you want more features and a faster interface, you should probably go for the higher-priced boxes, as they indeed offer more features and sometimes have more powerful processors which help with the speed.
+If you already have a TV with Freeview but want more features and a faster interface, you should probably go for the higher-priced boxes.
+They offer more features and sometimes have more powerful processors, which help with speed.

 If you’re on a budget, and just want a basic cheap box that’ll let you watch Freeview channels – one of the cheaper ones will do just fine.
-(So by combining a cheap box and a cheap indoor aerial, and assuming you already have a TV, you can get all these free channels for less than £50.)
+(So by combining a cheap device and a cheap indoor aerial, and assuming you already have a TV, you can get all these free channels for less than £50 – but remember, your TV likely has a Freeview tuner already, so you might not even need the external super-cheap tuner).

 Do I Need A Freeview Recorder?